Estimote/Android-Indoor-SDK/README.md

   .build( GoogleMapsEstimoteIndoorRenderer(googleMap) )
   locationPresenter.start()
 ```
-Once again - You are starting with `EstimoteIndoorSDK` instance.
+Once again - you are starting with `EstimoteIndoorSDK` instance.
 This time you need to choose `showPositions()` method.
 This will allow you to configure presenting optons.
 Here's what available:

 * `where(locationSelector: (EstimoteSimpleIndoorLocation)->Boolean)` - just like in case of tracking, use it to specify location you'd like to be presented.
-* `withErrorHandler(handler: IndoorErrorHandler)` - use it to specify callback to be called each time some error occurred while location is presenting
+* `withErrorHandler(handler: IndoorErrorHandler)` - use it to specify callback to be called each time an error has occurred while location is being presented.
 * `build(estimoteIndoorRenderer: EstimoteIndoorRenderer)` - this will create actual `EstimoteIndoorLocationPresenter` instance.
-You'll use it to dynamically controll presenting process.
-As a `build` method parameter, you need to specify the Rendering engine instance to be used to render location.
-If you included `com.estimote:google-maps-renderer` in you build gradle dependencies, then `GoogleMapsEstimoteIndoorRenderer` can be used (more details bellow).
+You'll use it to dynamically control presenting process.
+As a `build` method parameter, you need to specify the rendering engine instance to be used to render location.
+If you included `com.estimote:google-maps-renderer` in you build gradle dependencies, then `GoogleMapsEstimoteIndoorRenderer` can be used (more details below).

 ### Google Maps based renderering engine
-We are delivering super cool Indoor location renderning engin based on Google Maps technology.
-It is available with `com.estimote:google-maps-renderer` package.
-It leverages googleMaps object to allows you to display your location together with realtime positioning of all users inside.
-All You need to do to use it is to simply create `GoogleMapsEstimoteIndoorRenderer` instance passing GoogleMaps object as a constructor parameter.
-All super cool Estimote's Indoor features will be available on yor map.
+We provide Indoor location renderning engine based on Google Maps API.
+It's available with `com.estimote:google-maps-renderer` package.
+It leverages `GoogleMap` object to allows you to display your location together with realtime positioning of all assets (users).

+In order to use Google Maps create `GoogleMapsEstimoteIndoorRenderer` when building location presenter: `.build( GoogleMapsEstimoteIndoorRenderer(googleMap) )`

-Important thing to note is taht you have to initialise GoogleMaps on you own and pass it to Estimotes's framework.
+>Important thing to note is that you have to initialize GoogleMap object on you own, and pass it to Estimote's framework.
-This is because Google requires application specific keys to be setup to make maps engine woriking propperly.
+It's because Google requires application-specific keys to be setup to make maps engine work properly.

 ## Your feedback and questions
 At Estimote we're massive believers in feedback!
 Here are some common ways to share your thoughts with us: